jspotten/cs324-labs/01d-hw-strings-io-env/README.md

 | ASCII | `'h'` | `'e'` | `'l'` | `'l'` | `'o'` | `' '` | `'4'` | `'2'` | `'\n'` |

 Again, see the man pages for `charsets` and `ascii`.
-And you will see more examples of this this later in the assignment.
+And you will see more examples of this later in the assignment.

 ## Summary and Main Points